 Feel the worm’s skin.
 Is it smooth on both top and bottom of the worm?
 (Smooth on top, rough on the bottom.)
 Why might it feel prickly on the underside?
 (It has little bristles called setae.)

 Look at the bristles with a magnifying lens (easier to see on night crawlers than smaller worms).
 Feel the bristles by rubbing a finger gently one way and then the other on the worm’s underside.
 Why would a worm have bristles?
 (To hold onto the soil so it cannot be easily pulled out.)

 Watch the Worms Move

 What do you notice about changes in the worm’s shape as it moves?
 (Gets longer, then wider, then longer.)

-Show the worm muscle diagram and practice squatting down and then stretching up as high as you can reach.
+Show the Worm Innards diagram and practice squatting down and then stretching up as high as you can reach.

 Keep an eye on the worms; as they warm up, they may get very active and crawl off the plates.
 Afterward, collect the worms and return them to their container of soil.
 Store in a cool place.

 How could we test if worms prefer a damp or dry place?
 One way would be to place a dry and a damp paper towel into a basin, about a half-inch apart, and then put some worms in the space between them.
 After ten minutes, count how many worms are on each side.
 Combining the results for the class, was there evidence for a preference?
 Did many of the worms end up underneath the paper towels?
 Why might that be?